nimezhu/cnbData/README.md

 [![MacOS](https://img.shields.io/badge/binary-macos-yellow.svg?style=flat)](https://vis.nucleome.org/static/dist/current/mac/cnbData)

 And change the mode of this file into excutable.

-In Linux or Mac OS, this can be done in a terminal, using command chmod.
+In Linux or Mac OS, this can be done in a terminal, using command *chmod*.

 ```shell
 chmod 755 cnbData
 ```

+Then,you can run cnbData as a command line tool in terminal.

 ## Quick Start